0xadri/wealth-porn-backend-restapi/README.md

-# Wealth Porn App: Backend REST API in `Node`, `Express` and `MongoDB`
+# WealthPorn App: Backend REST API in `Node`, `Express` and `MongoDB`

-Wealth Porn tries to illustrate gather interesting data about wealth inequality.
+WealthPorn tries to illustrate gather interesting data about wealth inequality.

 This backend gets consumed by a Frontend in React (link to repo coming soon).